The galaxy-IGM connection in THESAN: the physics connecting the IGM Lyman-$\alpha$ opacity and galaxy density in the reionization epoch: Summary and Conclusions

 Our main findings are: \begin{itemize} \item The LOS effective optical depth ($\taulos$) shows the strongest {(anti-)} correlation with the abundance of galaxies at distances $d \sim 15 \, \hMpc$.
 This is reduced to $d \sim 7 \, \hMpc$ for the most opaque sightlines as a result of the fact that reionization is less developed around them and therefore the nearby (highly-) ionized bubbles are smaller. \item The \taun relation evolves with redshifts, tracking the progressive reionization of the IGM and the concurring expansion of (highly-)ionized bubbles.
 In particular, the galaxies most relevant for the sightline optical depth are closer at higher redshift, and are essentially \textit{along} the sightline at $z \gtrsim 6.5$. \item The most transparent sightlines preferentially have larger galaxy and gas densities, lower temperature, lower \HI fraction and earlier median reionization redshifts at radial distances $5 \lesssim d/[\hMpc] \lesssim 20$ with respect to the most opaque ones.
 The profile of $z_\mathrm{reion}$ \textit{decreases} with increasing distance within approximately $7\,\hMpc$ of opaque sightlines, suggesting they probe overdense region driving the local reionization.
 The emerging physical picture is that transparent sightlines probe regions that were ionized mostly outside-in, while opaque sightlines probe regions preferentially reionized inside-out. \item Along and very close to the sightline, there is no difference between opaque and transparent LOS, except for a larger scatter in the (galaxy and gas) overdensity and reionization redshift along opaque sightlines. \item The \thesanone simulation is able to reproduce well the salient observed features of the \taun relation, although it struggles at matching the most extreme datapoints, likely as a result of its somewhat limited volume. \item Only approximately half of the sightlines with large optical depth ($\taulos \gtrsim 4$) at the tail-end of reionization ($z=5.7$, $x_\mathrm{HI} \sim 10^{-3}$) cross a neutral island.
-Therefore, we predict that the observation of such opaque sightlines does not automatically imply the existence of neutral islands. \item Once the different reionization histories are accounted for, all the physics variations investigated show an identical radial sensitivity to the galaxy number density, \ie they all are most sensitive to galaxies at distances $d \sim 10 \, \hMpc$ \item All the physics variations investigated reproduce to a similar degree the observed galaxy overdensity radial profile and struggle to match the joint distribution of local galaxy overdensity and LOS optical depth.
+Even when they do, such neutral patches are small and numerous (median length between $0.2$ and $0.6$ cMpc and median number per sightline between 2.5 and 10, depending on the optical depth).
+Therefore, we predict that the observation of such opaque sightlines does not automatically imply the existence of neutral islands.
+Nevertheless, it should be noted that our limited box size prevents us from probing the most opaque lines of sight observed, therefore leaving open the question whether such extreme cases can be reproduced without extended regions of neutral gas in the IGM. \item Once the different reionization histories are accounted for, all the physics variations investigated show an identical radial sensitivity to the galaxy number density, \ie they all are most sensitive to galaxies at distances $d \sim 10 \, \hMpc$ \item All the physics variations investigated reproduce to a similar degree the observed galaxy overdensity radial profile and struggle to match the joint distribution of local galaxy overdensity and LOS optical depth.
 The model performing the worst is \thesanhigh, where reionization is accomplished by large ($M_\mathrm{halo} \geq 10^{10} \, \Msun$) galaxies only. \end{itemize}